 The final results were presented at a meeting of the section for exploration, hydrocarbon reserves, and hydro-mineral and other natural resources of the Gas Industry Commission for Field Development and Subsurface use of Gazprom.

-GeoGrid specialists implemented a numerical 3D basin modeling project to assess the sedimentary environment, generation, migration and fluid saturation in the fields and structures in the Rovuma and Mozambique basins.
+GeoGrid specialists implemented a numerical 3D basin modelling project to assess the sedimentary environment, generation, migration and fluid saturation in the fields and structures in the Rovuma and Mozambique basins.

 The study area is located offshore East Africa and in the adjacent deep-water part of the Indian Ocean.
 The modeled area partly spreads into the Tanzania and Mozambique territorial waters.

-The report contains the results of 3D modeling of the sedimentary basin and petroleum system evolution history in the Mesozoic-Cenozoic period within the East African sedimentary basin.
-We made a forecast of distribution of reservoirs based on eight seismic lines and 2D sedimentary modeling and another forecast of traps filling on the basis of 3D numerical basin modeling.
+The report contains the results of 3D modelling of the sedimentary basin and petroleum system evolution history in the Mesozoic-Cenozoic period within the East African sedimentary basin.
+We made a forecast of distribution of reservoirs based on eight seismic lines and 2D sedimentary modelling and another forecast of traps filling based on 3D numerical basin modelling.
 In addition, we analyzed the sensitivity of the sedimentary basin petroleum system model, assessed the geological risks and assessed the resources contained in the identified localized prospects.
 Furthermore, we prepared technical and economic proposals concerning Upper Jurassic, Mid-and-Upper Cretaceous and Paleocene targets.

-It was the first time that 3D basin modeling and numerical sedimentary modeling had ever been performed in the study area.
+It was the first time that 3D basin modelling and numerical sedimentary modelling had ever been performed in the study area.
 Moreover, all the computations were carried out using Russian Sedim and Mazay software.